Pranamswa/awesome-piracy/readme.md

 ## License
 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](http://creativecommons.org/publicdomain/zero/1.0)

-To the extent possible under law, Igglybuff has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, Tosoju has waived all copyright and related or neighboring rights to this work.